 (As the impact of the brain drain caused by the emigration began to sink in, the refreshed 1977 version of the constitution (the Soviet Union and the Communist Party had fourteen more years to breathe) declared the country a “socialist state of the whole people, expressing the will and interests of the workers, peasants, and intelligentsia, the working people of all the nations and nationalities of the country.”)

 Perched on the bottom rung of the social ladder, the intelligentsia had nothing and expected nothing.
 In a popular anekdot, a teacher consoled a child whose father was an engineer, “That’s ok, bad things happen.”

+Party membership all but closed to the non-menial class, the intelligentsia, that utilized that sacred organization as a career advancement tool.
+The Party had become irrelevant to its intended audience that saw it as a pointless expense of the membership fee.
 The post-war generation ridiculed the gullible non-Party-men whose last wish before going into battle was “if I get killed, consider me a communist.”
 It supplied a punchline: “and if I am not killed, then don’t.”

 My adult life in Kiev represented a cookie-cutter life of a Soviet Ukrainian big-city dweller, the intelligentsia tier, the pathetic segment of it with no executive, blat, or black market privileges, the smothered Jewish slice of that segment.